-Now we get down ‘n’ dirty with some truly awesome, and again some personal favourite WordPress themes, plugins and front-end visual design tools and editors.
+Now we get down ‘n’ dirty with some truly awesome, and again some of my personal favorite WordPress themes, plugins, and front-end visual design tools.

-26. Thrive Themes – Easily customisable, conversion focused premium quality WordPress themes for any WordPress web project.
-I’m currently using the Rise theme by Thrive Themes, with my own customisation.
+26. Thrive Themes – Easily customizable, conversion focused premium quality WordPress themes for any WordPress web project.

-28. Genesis Design Palette Pro (Plugin) – The GDP is a simple plugin with simple built in design features to help you customise any Genesis child theme, without having to touch a single line of code.
+28. Genesis Design Palette Pro (Plugin) – The GDP is a simple plugin with simple built-in design features to help you customize any Genesis child theme, and without having to touch a single line of code.

-29. Dynamik Website Builder (Plugin) – DWB is a powerful WordPress plugin designed to help you create custom child themes for Genesis Theme Framework, with little or zero coding involved.
+29. Dynamik Website Builder (Plugin) – DWB is a powerful WordPress plugin designed to help you create custom child themes for Genesis Theme Framework.

-This is a plugin like no other, with many built-in features and options, including the ability to export your child themes to install into other websites running WordPress and Genesis Framework.
+This is a plugin like nothing you’ve ever seen for Genesis.
+It comes with many built-in features and options, including the ability to export your child themes to install into other websites running WordPress and Genesis Framework.
 A favourite amongst many front-end web designers, developers and bloggers.

 30. Headway Themes – The original and powerful drag-and-drop WordPress theme builder since 2009.
-A great pleasure to work with without having to mess around with code.
-The developer license comes with a number of free templates.
+A great pleasure to work with without having to mess around with too much code.
+The developer license comes with a number of free templates too.

-31. Theme Check (Plugin) – A must have tool for all theme developers, to test and check themes and ensure they meet the current and latest WordPress standards.
+31. Theme Check (Plugin) – A must have tool for all theme developers.
+When installed, this plugin will help you test and check your theme and ensure they meet the current and latest WordPress standards.